 Doctors may suspect HSP in a child who has the characteristic rash, as well as joint pain and GI issues.
 Though there is no single lab test that confirms the diagnosis, blood work may be helpful to rule out other causes and to look for signs of infection.
 All children with HSP should have urine testing for blood and protein to see if there is any kidney involvement.
 Children with severe abdominal pain may require stool studies and imaging such as an ultrasound, X-ray or CT scan.

-In most children with HSP, symptoms go away without any treatment, though over the counter medicines such as tylenol or motrin may help with the joint pain.
+In most children with HSP, symptoms go away without any treatment, though over the counter medicines such as acetaminophen or ibuprofen may help with the joint pain.
 Children with severe GI symptoms, kidney involvement, or recurrent HSP may require steroids or other immunosuppressive medication.
 If HSP was triggered by a bacterial infection, antibiotics may be prescribed.